 "The Faith of the Next Generation is worth leading our churches to acknowledge there are gay people, not just straight people with a sin problem."

 An affirming church believes it is loving to accept a homosexual person as God made them, to include them in the body of Christ, and to encourage them to be faithful to God without acting like a heterosexual.
-Affirming Christians agree that believers, both heterosexual and homosexual, must repent of sin, turn to God, obey the commands, and be faithful in marriage.
+Both heterosexual and homosexual believers must repent of sin, obey the commands, and be faithful in marriage.

 Because She Was Called, From Broken to Bold Book 2, A Novel of the Early Church, includes a fictional Longinus and his companion, Griffin, both baptized as full members into the congregation of faith.